The Voice auto CDR processing is managed here. We can import CDRs to charge customers and print their register of calls on their invoices.

 Title - provide a relevant name for the entry;

-File name pattern - Regex for filtering file names (uses pcre syntax): This will process all the files that have pattern entrances in the file name.
+File name format - Regex for filtering file names (uses PCRE syntax): This will process all the files that have pattern entrances in the file name.
 Examples.
 We have all the CDR file names starting with "test-cdr"(eg. test-cdr-2020-08-01.csv);

-First row contains column names - enable this option, if the first row in your CDR's contains the columns names;
+First row contains column titles - enable this option, if the first row in your CDR's contains the columns titles;

 Delimiter - select a delimeter from the drop-down menu;